 \section{Introduction}

-The \emph{Student-Project Allocation problem} { (SPA)} \cite{CFG17,Man13} involves sets of students, projects and lecturers, where students are to be assigned to projects offered by lecturers.
-Applications of { SPA} can be found in many university departments, for example, the School of Computing Science, University of Glasgow \cite{KIMS15}, the Faculty of Science, University of Southern Denmark \cite{CFG17}, the Department of Computing Science, University of York \cite{Kaz02}, and elsewhere \cite{AB03,RGSA17,HSVS05}.
-In this setting, lecturers provide a list of projects, and students are required to rank a subset of these projects that they find acceptable, in order of preference.
-Typically there may be upper bounds on the number of students that each project and lecturer can accommodate.
-Considering the preferences and the capacities of projects and lecturers, the problem then is to find a \emph{matching} (i.e., an assignment of students to projects such that each student is assigned at most one project, and the capacity constraints on projects and lecturers are not violated), which is optimal in some sense according to the stated preferences.
+The \emph{Student-Project Allocation problem} ({\sc spa}) \cite{AIM07,CFG19,Man13} is a many-one matching problem which involves three sets of entities: students, projects and lecturers.
+Each project is proposed by one lecturer and each student is required to rank a subset of these projects that she finds acceptable, in order of preference.
+Further, each lecturer may have preferences over the students that find her projects acceptable and/or the projects that she offers.
+Typically there may be capacity constraint on the number of students that each project and lecturer can accommodate.
+The goal is to find a \emph{matching}, i.e., an assignment of students to projects based on the stated preferences such that each student is assigned to at most one project, and the capacity constraints on projects and lecturers are not violated.

-In this work, we will concern ourselves with a variant of { SPA} that involves lecturer preferences over students, which is known as the \emph{Student-Project Allocation problem with lecturer preferences over Students} ({ SPA-S}).
-In this context, it has been argued \cite{Rot84} that a natural property for a matching to satisfy is that of \emph{stability}.
-Informally, a \emph{stable matching} ensures that no student and lecturer who are not matched together would rather be assigned to each other than remain with their current assignees.
-Such a pair would have an incentive to form a private arrangement outside of the matching, undermining its integrity.
-Other variants of { SPA} in the literature involve lecturer preferences over their proposed projects \cite{IMY12,MMO18,MO08}, lecturer preferences over (student, project) pairs \cite{AM09}, and no lecturer preferences at all \cite{KIMS15}.
-See \cite{CFG17} for a recent survey.
+Applications of {\sc spa} can be found in many university departments, for example, the School of Computing Science, University of Glasgow \cite{KIMS15}, the Faculty of Science, University of Southern Denmark \cite{CFG19}, the Department of Computing Science, University of York \cite{Kaz02}, and elsewhere \cite{AB03,RGSA17,HSVS05}.
+In this work, we will concern ourselves with a variant of {\sc spa} that involves lecturer preferences over students, which is known as the \emph{Student-Project Allocation problem with lecturer preferences over Students} ({\sc spa-s}) \cite{AIM07,Man13}.
+This variant falls under the category of bipartite matching problem with two-sided preferences.\footnote{For further reading on the classification of matching problems, we refer the interested reader to \cite{Man13}.} In this context, it has been argued that a natural property for a matching to satisfy is that of \emph{stability} \cite{Rot84,Rot90,Rot91}.
+Informally, a \emph{stable matching} ensures that no student and lecturer would have an incentive to deviate from the matching by forming a private arrangement involving some project.